-Madison College makes sure sidewalks are clear of ice and snow to prevent injuries.
+Madison College makes sure sidewalks are clear of ice and snow to prevent injuries. institution is, effective risk management can limit unfortunate incidents to a minimum.

 On the other hand, failure to implement sound risk management practices could be costly.
 Every dollar spent on liability claims, property damage and high insurance premiums is money diverted from supporting the core mission of teaching and learning.
 And the human toll of injuries to staff or students can be devastating.